allenthemartian/SQL/Intro to SQL.md

 # **LEFT JOIN**

-Returns all the the records from the left table, and the matched records from the right table.
+Returns all the records from the left table, and the matched records from the right table.

 ## Syntax of **LEFT JOIN**